lurodrigo/lurodrigo.github.io/_posts/2017-04-01-symbolic-computation-R-1-4.md

 finding derivatives of elementary functions consists of mere formal (though tedious) manipulation.
 Symbolic integration, in contrast, is more an art than an algorithm.

-I found out, after playing with the idea and a few days of tinkering, that doing it is not only possible, but it also can be done with relative ease.
+After playing with the idea and a few days of tinkering, I figured out that doing it is not only possible, but it also can be done with relative ease.
 It's an exercise that illustrates pretty well how R's functional and metaprogramming capabilities translate to concise and expressive code.